octo-technology/OpenTezos/docs/michelson/tutorial.md

 Obviously The Michelson language also provides operators allowing the manipulation of these types.

-But before going on primitive type , let's introduce the optional (i.e. the _option_ type) and the _pair_ type.
+But before going on primitive type , let's introduce _unit_ type, the optional (i.e. the _option_ type) and the _pair_ type.

+#### "You shall not pass type" with `UNIT`

+The `UNIT` instruction pushes a `Unit` value  of type _unit_ on top of the stack.
+The _unit_ type stands for nothing in many context:
+- an empty structure in case of a storage.
+- an empty entrypoint in case of a parameter.
+- an empty argument in a function.

+The `Unit` value represents the value of a _unit_ type.

+The _unit_ type is also used for throwing an empty exception.
+Let's see how exceptions are thrown in Michelson.

+#### Throwing an exception with `FAILWITH`

+The `FAILWITH` instruction aborts the execution of the Michelson script by throwing an exception.

+The `FAILWITH` instruction consumes the top element of the stack as argument (usually a string message).
+The consumed element must be of a pushable type.
+It is allowed to throw an exception without message by pushing a `UNIT` value on top of the stack.

+The `FAIL` keyword has been provided as replacement for `UNIT; FAILWITH`.

+Actually, the `FAIL` keyword is not an instruction but a syntactic sugar (i.e. a "shortcut" instruction that combines many of language's basic instructions).

+A `FAILWITH` instruction provides a way to reject a transaction by stopping the execution of related instructions.

 #### Optional